-A traffic evaluation was prepared for this Initial Study (Appendix C) to analyze the proposed MCEP's impact on the campus and surrounding transportation network under project build-out conditions.
+A traffic evaluation was prepared for this Initial Study (Appendix C) to analyze the proposed UEC's impact on the campus and surrounding transportation network under project build-out conditions.
 Consistent with the traffic study prepared for the 2007 LRDP (the applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system), the evaluation derived its data from the UCI Main Campus Traffic Model (MCTM) and the Irvine Transportation Analysis Model (ITAM).
 The MCTM is based upon the future campus land use identified in the 2007 LRDP, and is used for evaluating the project's potential impact to and for forecasting future traffic volumes on the campus roadway system.
 The ITAM is the principal tool used for transportation planning in the City of Irvine and was used in reference to off campus portions of the circulation network included in the LRDP traffic study (i.e., general distribution on surrounding roadways for project trip assignment purposes) (LRDP FEIR Vol I page 4.13-27).

-The project traffic evaluation indicates that the proposed MCEP will generate very few additional vehicle trips to the campus related to the building's approximately 500 -750 new student beds; approximately 158 average daily trips (ADT) of which 10 and 11 (approximately six and seven percent of the ADT) will be in the AM and PM peak hours, respectively.
+The project traffic evaluation indicates that the proposed UEC will generate very few additional vehicle trips to the campus related to the UEC building operations.; approximately 184 average daily trips (ADT) of which 16 and 18 (approximately nine and ten percent of the ADT) will be in the AM and PM peak hours, respectively.
 The evaluation concluded that when combined with UCI's overall trip generation these trips would not be anticipated to be noticeable on the campus or surrounding transportation network.
-Additionally, the traffic study determined that the approximately nine new employees would generate approximately 9 ADT trips, which would be negligible and occur outside of the AM (7-9 trips) and PM (4-6) peak hours.
-Because the proposed MCEP's anticipated incremental trip increase is minimal, the intersection and roadway data presented in the LRDP FEIR traffic analysis as well as current traffic conditions would be generally unaffected.
+Because the proposed UEC's anticipated incremental trip increase is minimal, the intersection and roadway data presented in the LRDP FEIR traffic analysis as well as current traffic conditions would be generally unaffected.
 The need for a full traffic analysis, as noted in the project traffic evaluation, is not justified.
-Long range vehicle traffic resulting from the proposed MCEP project, which is consistent with the 2007 LRDP, would be in conformance with the traffic report prepared for the 2007 LRDP FEIR and the analysis completed for this Initial Study has not identified any new impacts not anticipated in the LRDP FEIR related to an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system on or off campus.
-Thus, the proposed MCEP project would not result in significant impacts to the on campus or surrounding transportation circulation network.
+Long range vehicle traffic resulting from the proposed UEC project, which is consistent with the 2007 LRDP, would be in conformance with the traffic report prepared for the 2007 LRDP FEIR and the analysis completed for this Initial Study has not identified any new impacts not anticipated in the LRDP FEIR related to an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system on or off campus.
+Thus, the proposed UEC project would not result in significant impacts to the on campus or surrounding transportation circulation network.
 UCI will continue to implement a range of measures in association with the LRDP to reduce vehicle trips and resulting impacts, and will monitor campus trip generation and distribution, and the performance of UCI Transportation Program intersections in relation to enrollment growth.
-In the event construction of the MCEP should require a road closure, LRDP FEIR MM Tra-1J would be implemented.
+In the event construction of the UEC should require a road closure, LRDP FEIR MM Tra-1J would be implemented.

+Tra-1J

-Tra-1J If a campus construction project or a specific campus event requires an on-campus lane or roadway closure, or could otherwise substantially interfere with campus traffic circulation, the contractor or other responsible party will provide a traffic control plan for review and approval by UCI.
+If a campus construction project or a specific campus event requires an on-campus lane or roadway closure, or could otherwise substantially interfere with campus traffic circulation, the contractor or other responsible party will provide a traffic control plan for review and approval by UCI.
 The traffic control plan shall ensure that adequate emergency access and egress is maintained and that traffic is allowed to move efficiently and safely in and around the campus.
 The traffic control plan may include measures such as signage, detours, traffic control staff, a temporary traffic signal, or other appropriate traffic controls.
 If the interference would occur on a public street, UCI shall apply for all applicable permits from the appropriate jurisdiction.